Cho Won-hee: Senior team

 Under another fellow Dutch manager, Pim Verbeek, Cho took part in other matches of qualification to the Asian Cup: however, the following year, due to either technical decisions and him having hard times at Suwon, Cho ended up missing the continental competition.

 In 2008, following his return to form, Cho gained the attention of the new head coach Huh Jung-moo and got some new satisfactions at an international level: despite not always being a first choice in Huh's team, he featured in many of the matches regarding the World Cup qualifiers and became one of the protagonists in South Korea's success at the East Asian Football Championship in Chongqing.

-Cho kept competing for a starting spot in the national team, with Huh Jung-moo trusting him despite of some injury problems (one of which sustained during a friendly match against Iraq) and limited playing time at his new club Wigan: this way, the versatile player could help South Korea qualify for the 2010 FIFA World Cup.
+Cho kept competing for a starting spot in the national team, with Huh Jung-moo trusting him despite some injury problems (one of which sustained during a friendly match against Iraq) and limited playing time at his new club Wigan: this way, the versatile player could help South Korea qualify for the 2010 FIFA World Cup.
 However, Cho got eventually left out of the list for the world tournament, in which Huh's side made it through the group stage, but then suffered a 2–1 loss against Uruguay and got eliminated in the round of 16.

-Cho played his last match for South Korea on November 18, 2009, an international friendly against Serbia that ended in a 0–1 loss: he closed his international career with 36 senior caps and one goal.
+Cho played his last match for South Korea on 18 November 2009, an international friendly against Serbia that ended in a 0–1 loss: he closed his international career with 36 senior caps and one goal.
 He was mainly used in his natural position as a right-back, but Huh Jung-moo sided him as a defensive midfielder in sporadic occasions, following his successful transition to the role at Suwon.